 Measuring progress in individual counseling is challenging.
-I don't think there is much argument there.
+There isn't much argument there.
 Long rating scales and lengthy observations are not viable or scalable solutions.

 Couldn't measuring progress in individual counseling be easier?
 I think so.

 You have to do a little borrowing from your school buddies.
-Teachers backwards plan lessons.
-SpEd teachers break big objectives into small goals.
+Teachers backward plan lessons.
+Special education teachers break big objectives into small goals.
 Writing teachers use rubrics.
 Speech therapists use tallies.
-The data diva, Trish Hatch, gives us a template for entry/exit tickets.

 Break It Down

-Whether your student has an IEP or not, there is a lot to learn from how special education staff measure progress.
+Whether your student has an IEP or not, there is much to learn from how special education staff measure progress.

-No wonder it's difficult to say the student is making progress with this goal.
+No wonder it's challenging to say the student is making progress with this goal.

 You have to break it down.
 For this example, I would break it down into many smaller skills.
 You may want the student to: